jonezy35/NSM-Lite/Bash_Script_Instrucitons.md

 ## Ansible Updates

 This has now been automated with Ansible.
-The `install.sh` bash script will be left as is for those who do not wish to use Ansible, but all future updates will use Ansible.
-I will be updating the instructions to use Ansible.
+The `install.sh` bash script will be left as is for those who do not wish to use Ansible, but it will not be maintained moving forward.
+If you wish to have the most up to date configureation the Ansible playbooks are what you should use.

-If you would like to still use the old `install.sh` bash script access those instructions [here]()
+You can access the Ansible instructions [here]()

 ## Purpose

-This repository contains Ansible playbooks which will automatically deploy a Network Security Monitoring (NSM) kit, which includes Elasticsearch, Kibana, Filebeat, Zeek, and Suricata.
+This repository contains an automated installation script for a Network Security Monitoring (NSM) kit, which includes Elasticsearch, Kibana, Filebeat, Zeek, and Suricata.
 The purpose of this project is to simplify the setup process and provide an efficient method for deploying a light weight,  fully functional NSM environment.

-These playbooks can be used to setup an NSM kit on a remote machine or locally to setup an NSM kit on your local machine.

 Out of the box I've included a few PCAP files which can be used to provide some test logs to work through.
 If you have a promiscuous interface setup and would prefer to capture from that, I'll provide instructions for that as well.